 LendingMate.ca comes under the parent company, LendingMate Finance Inc.

 Is LendingMate Legit?

-And even the 1-star reviews were about the process and stringent guarantor requirements, and a few about repayment mismanagement.
+And even the 1-star reviews were about the process and stringent guarantor requirements, and a few were about repayment mismanagement.
 But nothing seems off or gives the impression that the company is a scam.

 Also, the business model itself is relatively safe.
 They issue loans based on the guarantee from a financially stable individual, who will have to pay back even if the primary borrower defaults.
-The amount of loan itself is relatively safe.
+The amount of the loan itself is relatively safe.